 VarCoPP is now also part of ORVAL, a newly published web-platform for the exploration of potential oligogenic disease signatures.
 ORVAL incorporates automated pre-filtering options for your VCF, variant combination pathogenicity predictions, predicted pathogenic gene networks and several PPI, pathway and prediction annotations.
 Explore it here: https://orval.ibsquare.be/

-VarCoPP predicts the pathogenicity of combinations of variants in gene pairs.
+VarCoPP predicts the potential pathogenicity of variant combinations in gene pairs.

-It is based on digenic data present in DIDA, the Digenic Diseases Database, and it was trained against variants from the 1000 Genomes Project.
+It is based on digenic data present in DIDA and it was trained against variants from the 1000 Genomes Project.

-VarCoPP consists of an ensemble of 500 individual Random Forest predictors and exploits variant, gene and gene pair features for its predictions.
+VarCoPP consists of an ensemble of 500 individual Random Forest predictors.

 A variant combination can be either predicted as disease-causing (i.e. candidate or probably pathogenic) or neutral (i.e. probably neutral).